| Call 2014

 Jonathan has been instructed to appear in the High Court, County Court and First-Tier Tribunal, including the following work:

-- A three day multi-track trial, representing an adult child claimant under the Inheritance (Provision for Family and Dependants) Act 1975.
+- A three day trial in the County Court representing an adult child claimant under the Inheritance (Provision for Family and Dependants) Act 1975.

 - Applications in the High Court to remove caveats entered against wills, placing the onus on the caveator to bring probate proceedings.

 - Applications in the Companies Court including to begin, to oppose the placing of companies in administration, to rectify the register of shareholders, to restore a dissolved company, for a validation order during winding-up proceedings, for permission to re-use the trading name of a company in liquidation and for the rectification of the register of company charges.

 - Defending a mortgage possession claim on behalf of a trustee in bankruptcy, successfully relying on the statutory power to adjourn despite the expiry of the mortgage term.

 - High Court proceedings to enforce a Tomlin Order, starting with an application to add parties as defendants to the proceedings to enable enforcement and progressing to an application for charging orders and the questioning of a judgment debtor.

 - Successfully representing a bank in defence of a claim concerning the retention of an individual's details on a database of fraudulent activity.